 As you begin to build out a campaign specific landing page, consider first the end goal: is the focus to capture as much data as possible?
 Is this a high consideration purchase?
 Are you building a database to nurture?
 Is the campaign a pure learning/data play?
 Do you plan to qualify and hygiene the data in-flow?
 The answers to these questions should drive your mindset for building registration forms and landing pages.

 As an example, if you are launching an effort with a broad target market and high volume is important to you, then the user experience should be simple, direct, and above the fold.
 In widely targeted campaigns like new CPG product launches, consumer conquesting, or coupon based nurturing, making sure you don’t lose the user is the primary consideration.
 In this case, boil the form down to the fewest possible fields, keep it above the fold and create messaging focused on driving the conversion as opposed to educating the user.
 These shorter forms will open you up to less qualified data, but resisting the urge to add fields or lengthen the process is key to keeping your conversion numbers and acquisition cost in line with market expectations.
 To help mitigate risk, we recommend scoring the traffic on the click and validating the data on the backend to improve quality without negatively impacting the conversion rate (more on these approaches and tools to follow in our next post).

-In our next post on landing pages we’ll look at best practices on the back end of these forms, focusing specifically on: data validation, traffic scoring, measurement, and page content.
+In our next post on landing pages, we’ll look at best practices on the back end of these forms, focus specifically on: data validation, traffic scoring, measurement, and page content.